BND Hamburger Icon

 Most of them don’t provide that protection, though, leaving small businesses wide open to attacks.

-“To a large degree, the best thing to do is not use all these connected devices, or at least to understand what the risk factor might be,” Wisniewski said.
+“To a large degree, the best thing to do is not use all these connected devices or at least to understand what the risk factor might be,” Wisniewski said.
 “I’ve seen people who have plants that tweet when they need to be watered.
 We’re hooking everything to the internet.
 The safest approach is to do what I do and just don’t plug this stuff in.”

 “The question is, did they have a security expert involved in these things to understand what they need to do to maintain security?
 What happens when it’s time to patch your refrigerator?
 How do you know you need to fix your refrigerator?”

-“It’s a way for someone to have a foothold inside your network that you can’t track down, because you never think that it’s that thing [like your refrigerator] that’s stealing data from your network,” Wisniewski said.
+“It’s a way for someone to have a foothold inside your network that you can’t track down because you never think that it’s that thing [like your refrigerator] that’s stealing data from your network,” Wisniewski said.
 “The more things connected to the area where you’re conducting business, the worse it is.”

 Every device connecting to your network and the internet is a threat.
 As a business owner, you should take as much care to secure the RFID chips tracking your stock as you do your company laptop.

-Protecting your IoT devices
+How to protect your business’s IoT devices

-There are multiple ways to protect your IoT devices, your network, and the data stored on your network.
+There are multiple ways to protect your IoT devices, your network and the data stored on your network.

-1. Create sub-networks.
+1. Create subnetworks.

 “Work your way down from there,” he said.
 “Segregate your network.
 IoT and BYOD (bring your own device) can go hand in hand, so you may also want to look at policies in that area.
 Many new smart devices, like fridges or TVs, have functioned perfectly fine as dumb devices.
 Unless you have a very valid business case, it’s best to not hook them up.”